DeanReynolds/BitDataIO/README.md

 # BitDataIO
-A data reader and writer that bit-packs data and outputs it as a byte array
+A reader and writer that bit-packs data and outputs it as a byte array

 https://www.nuget.org/packages/BitDataIO